 The majority of computerized trading taking place in the markets is specifically designed to trade the spikes in the market, which take place when significant economic new events are reported, or country data sets are released; they are generally very short-term positions which take profits from the market extremely quickly.

-"An algorithm’s main goal is to execute a position faster than its rival, and this in itself forms the basic model of an institution’s strategy."
+"An algorithm’s main goal (aside from being profitable) is to execute a position faster than its rival, and this in itself forms the basic model of an institution’s strategy."

 Using algorithmic trading for anything other than this purpose will likely mean attempting to automate a method of trading which you are already using, in a way that enables you to scale up your efforts.
-It’s true to say that if you have developed a system that is making profits consistently, and does have the potential to be turned into an automated process, then you should definitely consider using this approach.
+It’s true to say that if you have developed a system that is making profits consistently, and does have the potential to be turned into an automated process, then you should definitely consider adopting this approach.
 What traders who do this often find, is that where once they had a trading style they implemented themselves, and could make certain decisions based on instinct, it is far more difficult to override a system which is in place and trading on their behalf.
-Computers will inevitably take over, you heard it here first guys.

 Algorithmic trading can definitely feel like a potential holy grail to anyone having difficulty finding success in the markets, but it shouldn’t be forgotten, that the majority, and in fact nearly all, of computerized trading taking place is done so by the largest financial organizations and with execution speed as their primary goal.
 This is a highly specialized arena which retail traders would simply be foolish to attempt competing against, so take my professional advice and don’t bother.
 Work on the areas where you have an advantage over the algorithms like patience, and the ability to trade more intuitively.